Kundansairaj100/service-discovery/README.md

 1. Mock Server sends a request to the Registry.
-2. The registry handles the requesut and utilises the prisma client to make CRUD operations in the DB.
+2. The registry handles the request and utilises the Prisma client to make CRUD operations in the DB.
 3. The appropriate changes have been made to the NEON-DB ( Postgres-SQL ).
 4. The Registry responds back to the server.